matloff/TidyverseSkeptic/README.md

 ### Norm Matloff, Prof. of Computer Science, UC Davis (former Prof. of Statistics at UCD)

-Note:  This essay is somewhat blunt, and since it involves the Tidyverse, is implicitly and sometimes explicitly about RStudio.
+Note:  This essay is somewhat frank, and since it involves the Tidyverse, is implicitly and sometimes explicitly about RStudio.
 I hope it is polite and taken as constructive criticism.